 Choose the NEMO Tensor if:

-• You are willing to carry a little more weight for better comfort.
+- You are willing to carry more weight for better sleep comfort.

-• You prioritize sleep quality over the lightest possible setup.
+- You prioritize quietness, thickness, and insulation over the lightest possible setup.

 Durability and Build Quality